upinder-sujlana/Kubernetes_with_CRIO/README.md

+#### At work have a product that uses cri-o runtime.
+So wanted to setup something at home.
-### Notes of how I created a two node Kubernetes cluster that is using cri-o runtime in my home lab.
+#### These are my notes of how I created a two node Kubernetes cluster that is using cri-o runtime in my home lab.

 ```
 [+] Software , IP info